-The gallbladder is a small, pear-shaped organ on the right side of the abdomen, just beneath the liver.
+The Gallbladder is a small, pear-shaped organ on the right side of the abdomen, just beneath the liver.
 The gallbladder stores bile, a digestive fluid produced by the liver.
-It is connected to the rest of the biliary tract by a duct called cystic duct.
-(Fig 1).
-When gallbladder cancer is discovered at its earliest stages, the chance for a cure is very good.
-But most gallbladder cancers are discovered at a late stage, when the prognosis is often very poor.
-(Fig 2

 - Abdominal pain, particularly in the upper right portion of the abdomen